 Don’t use minoxidil on the days that you receive chemical treatments on your hair, or on days that you have any kind of skin irritation, such as a sunburn, cut, scrape, or rash.
 Allow 24 hours after any type of treatment that may irritate your scalp before using minoxidil.
 But you can safely use it on colored or treated hair.

 Avoid applying it to other parts of your body and avoid contact with sensitive skin and eyes.
-Avoid applying minoxidil to irritated or sunburned scalp, since it can be damaging to these sensitive areas.
 If by accident the medication comes in contact with the mentioned areas, use cool water to wash them right away.
 In case of any irritation, contact your dermatologist immediately.

 Supercharge Your Minoxidil Treatments With Micro-Needling